rubik/pyg/docs/cmdline/inst_uninst.rst

     This command **does not** upgrade dependencies (see :option:`install -A`).

-    .. versionadded:: 0.2

 .. option:: -A, --upgrade-all

+    .. versionadded:: 0.5

     Like, :option:`install --upgrade`, but upgrade dependencies too.

-    .. versionadded:: 0.5

 .. option:: -n, --no-deps